 If you want to give container grown Virginia creeper a try, here are a few tips:

 Generally, this vine should be planted where it has room to grow and expand.
-So for container grown Virginia creeper, use as large a container as possible.
+So, for container grown Virginia creeper, use as large of a container as possible.